 A budget surplus means positive public savings.
 Coupled with private savings, it forms national savings, representing the total loanable funds provided by the domestic economy.
 National savings are useful for financing domestic investment and lending to foreigners.

 The government can use the surplus to fund several productive programs.
-For example, the government uses it to finance infrastructure development, both physical and non-physical.
+For example, it can finance infrastructure development, both physical and non-physical.
 Such investments increase the capital stock in the economy, which is beneficial for long-term economic growth.

 In addition, infrastructure investment contributes to creating a multiplier effect.
 More jobs and income are created for households and businesses, encouraging more consumption and investment in the economy.

-Then, the government can also allocate its surplus to increase public investment in education and health.
-As a result, it improves human capital quality, which is key to long-term economic growth.
+Then, the government can allocate its surplus to increase public investment in education and health.
+This will improve human capital quality, which is key to long-term economic growth.

 Future tax reduction